 The San Luis Obispo chapter of CASA was established in 1993.
 Susan Polk, a local foster parent, started the SLO chapter along with Terri Clarke, Carol Mathews and Mary Harris.
 The local chapter started with 18 abused and neglected children and they now help over 2,000.
 In 2012, there were 100 CASA volunteers serving more that 140 children in the community.

 Every Fall Quarter, we host our annual "Burritos For CASA" event at our house on California Boulevard.
 During the homecoming football game, we set up a burrito making line outside of our house so people can grab a yummy burrito on their way to or from the game!
-This year was a huge success and we raised enough money to support six CASA’s for the year!

 Our annual corn hole tournament, also known as "Theta's Backyard Toss," takes place during Spring Quarter in our backyard and parking lot.
 Each team of 2 entered makes a donation to CASA for the chance to win a personalized corn hole set of their very own.
 At this event we also enjoy some BBQ favorites and dress decked out in American themed gear.
 Participants include other sorority and fraternity members as well as other Cal Poly students!
 We have so much fun facilitating the corn hole event and sharing our love for CASA with the community!